lunaceee/wesworld/README.md

 __APIs:__ Etsy <br/>

 #### About the Search Algorithm:
-I created a caching layer to improve speed performance and a blacklist to allow a superuser account to remove irelevant search results.
+I created a caching layer to improve speed performance and a blacklist to allow a super user account to remove irelevant search results.
+I also added a caching validation engine to discriminate expired listing URLs.

 ## <a name="features"></a>Features